University of South Florida

 PHY 4936 Syllabus.docx

-Students, both USF and USFSP, must complete the Course Approval Form and submit it to our office at MSC 3301 or CGS 101 (we will add the form to your application).
+Students must complete the Course Approval Form and submit it to our office at MSC 3301 or CGS 101 (we will add the form to your application).

 - Frank Biafora, Dean, College of Arts and Sciences & Professor, Sociology, USF St. Petersburg.
 Dr. Biafora has lead numerous study abroad programs, and served a Fulbright Scholar in Vietnam.
 His primary research interests include: Adolescent Development and Comparative Delinquency, Social/Structural Barriers to Student Academic Achievement, Epidemiology of Adolescent Substance Use & Social Science Research Methodology and Statistics.